Sherlock & Daughter: Release

 The series premiered on April 16, 2025 on The CW in the US and Discovery+ in the UK and Ireland.
 Internationally, the series is broadcast by Yle and Amedia in Finland, NRK in Norway, DR in Denmark, SVT in Sweden, Amediateka in Russia, RÚV in Iceland, and SBS in Australia.
 Federation International in July 2025 helped negotiate the sale of the show to Sky Italia in Italy, Bell Media in Canada, RTS in Switzerland, Nova in Greece, Disney Entertainment in the Balkans, Tivibu in Turkey and TV3 Group in the Baltics.
+It started showing in the Netherlands on BBC NL on July 20, 2026.

 Reception

-Critical ratings
+Critical reception

 The series opened to generally positive reviews.
 On Rotten Tomatoes, it has an approval rating of 75%.
-MediaPost stated: "The great David Thewlis mesmerizes in the Role of Sherlock Holmes.
+MediaPost stated: "The great David Thewlis mesmerizes in the role of Sherlock Holmes. [...]
 This show is a high-quality, well-made adventure and mystery series – two words that add up to one word: Entertainment."
 The Hollywood Reporter wrote that "Thewlis is a perfect fit" in an otherwise "modestly amusing" series with possible future potential.
 It singled out Dougray Scott for his "theatrical physicality" as Professor Moriarty.
 The A.V.
 Club thought the show "successfully intertwined mystery with melodrama", while TV Guide also praised Thewlis as "perfectly cast" alongside Blu Hunt as Sherlock's possible daughter, and highlighted supporting performances by Dougray Scott and Fiona Glascott.
 RogerEbert.com praised Hunt's performance, but criticised the writing of the show.